Choosing Groundcover Plants for Shade

 Learn about groundcover plants that will thrive in shade and grow successfully in your lawn and garden spaces.

-This lush, natural-looking planting design, shown here in a dappled glade of silver birches, can be easily recreated in any shady area of the garden, whether or not you have trees.
+The lush, natural-looking planting design, shown above in a dappled glade of silver birches, can be easily recreated in any shady area of the garden, whether or not you have trees.
 The limited color palette gives a tranquil, calming feel: the golden foliage of Carex elata 'Aurea' complements the soft greens and whites of Dryopteris filix-mas and Aquilegia vulgaris var. stellata "Greenapples", making the vibrant purple flowers of Polemonium and perralchicum "Purple Rain" all the more striking.
 You will need approximately 10x10 feet (3x3 m) of space to grow these plants.
 These grasses, which are best-suited for a shady patio, courtyard or terrace, prefer free-draining soil and dappled shade.

 - 5 Aurea (Carex elata) plants